antmicro/rdfm/documentation/source/rdfm_artifact.md

 `rdfm-artifact` can also be used for generation of Zephyr MCUboot artifacts, which allows for updating embedded devices running Zephyr.
 Additionally, multiple Zephyr images can be combined into one grouped artifact to allow multiple boards to act as one logical device.

+Single file updates are also supported.
+This option allows for creating, or updating specific files on the device, without the need to update the whole partition.

 ## Getting started